openalea/PkgIt/doc/user/manual.rst

 Everything can be done by executing pkgit:

-First, package everything:
+Package everything you want:

+>>> pkgit --package mingw
+>>> pkgit --package ann
+>>> pkgit --package cgal
->>> pkgit package vplants
+>>> pkgit --package vplants
+>>> ...

 It will package all dependencies in the local repository ./dist

-Then, create windows installer:
+To omit a dependency, use option --without.
+Following line will package mingw_rt without packaging mingw (use it if you laready packaged mingw earlier).

+>>> pkgit --package mingw_rt --without mingw

+For some formulas, you can create windows installer (OpenAlea, VPlants and Alinea only for the moment):

+>>> pkgit --wininst openalea
->>> pkgit wininst vplants
+>>> pkgit --wininst vplants --without openalea
+>>> pkgit --wininst alinea --without vplants,openalea

 It will create a windows installer with what is packaged in the local repository ./dist